andikleen/simple-pt/README.md

 __Note: The installation requirements for simple-pt have changed.
 It now requires the upstream version of libipt.
 No special branches needed anymore.
-Also udis86 has been replaced with xed__
+Also udis86 has been replaced with xed.__

 Build and install libipt